 Mandarin Focus Or General Studies?

-It is not necessary to have studied Mandarin before coming to China for study abroad.
+It is not necessary to have studied Mandarin before to study abroad in China.
 Mandarin language courses exist at all levels.
 They typically take up a lot of class time, but it is a great way to learn.
 In Chinese universities, courses taught in English can be limited in availability, though there are some.
 If a student is fluent in spoken and written Mandarin, then a lot more courses are available at Chinese institutions.
 Programs offered through U.S. universities and third-party study-abroad providers generally offer more choice for students seeking courses taught in English — in fields such as art, business, culture, economy, and history.
 These programs also tend to provide more extras such as cultural trips, site visits, and guest speakers, and offer more availability of a U.S. institution’s transcript.

 Semester Or Summer Study?